debilitating

 覚え方のコツ Memory Tip

 Learn this word in common phrases like `debilitating pain`, `debilitating illness`, or `debilitating anxiety`.
 It is not just `tiring` or `stressful`; it suggests something so strong that it weakens normal daily life.
 You can connect it with `disable`, because both suggest losing the ability to function well.
-Notice the form: `debilitating` causes the weakness, while `debilitated` describes the weakened person.
+Also notice the form: `debilitating` causes the weakness, while `debilitated` describes the weakened person.

 例文